-- 1. Increasing Real-time Polymerase Chain Reaction Test (RT-PCR) as well as testing for antigens. - 2.
-Expand testing by increasing qualified health personnel and equipment. - 3.
+- 2. Expand testing by increasing qualified health personnel and equipment. - 3.
 Decision makers to consult with public health experts in decision-making process. - 4.
 Establishing hotlines for essential and health workers to request protective hears. - 5.
-Ensure dignified funerals of the people who have died of Covid-19
+Ensure dignified funerals of the people who have died of COVID-19